swttech2017/qa-portal-angular/README.md

 where {department} should be replaced by training, hr, etc

-e) Create application folder structure
+f) Create application folder structure

 Under the application root folder (projects/{appname}) the following structure is recommended for code that will be used by multiple components in the application